sal55/langs/MLang.md/Tools.md

 #### Running M Scripts

 This can be done with the `-run` option as shown, but that gets in the way.
-Nicer to not need it to use it.
-Well, if `mm.exe` is copies to `ms.exe`, it will detect that special file name ('MS' for 'M Script') and invoke -run automatically:
+Nicer to not need it.
+Well, if `mm.exe` is copied to `ms.exe`, it will detect that special file name ('MS' for 'M Script') and invoke -run automatically (here it suppresses the Compiling message to keep the magic):
 ```
     c:\mx>ms hello
-    Compiling hello.m to memory
     Hello World!
 ```
-(Maybe that Compiling message can be suppressed to make it more transparent.)

 #### Using Amalgamated Source Files